Agoric/documentation/main/REPL/README.md

 Here’s a better formatted list of the `home` objects with brief description of each.
 The link on each object name takes you to a more detailed documentation page for that object.
 Several `home` objects are either for internal Agoric use only or have been deprecated.
-These listed together at the end and external developers should ignore them and not try to use them.
+These are listed together at the end and external developers should ignore them and not try to use them.

 - [`wallet`](/wallet-api.md): Holds on-chain digital assets and object capabilities on behalf of the user.
-   The link takes you to the standard `wallet` API documentation.
+   The link takes you to the standard non-REPL specific `wallet` API documentation.
 When calling `wallet` API methods from the REPL, `wallet` must be prefaced by `home.` and use `E()`.
 For example, `E(home.wallet).getPurses()`
 - [`chainTimerService`](./timerServices.md): On-chain time authority used to schedule events.